 Keep in contact with your team

-Maintain communication with your lender as the details of your loan are finalized.
+Maintain communication with your lender and us as the details of your loan are finalized.
 Be prompt about submitting any documentation that is requested.
 You will also need to let your lender know your preferred home insurance provider.
-As you work to finalize your loan, your real estate agent and attorney should be kept in the loop.